Oracle Java Audit: What CIOs and CFOs Must Know Now

 Table 1: Oracle Java SE Universal Subscription pricing tiers (as of 2023).
 Note: “Employee” count includes all full-time, part-time, contractors, and agents in your organization.

-The table makes it clear why audits are so lucrative for Oracle.
+The table clearly illustrates why audits are so lucrative for Oracle.
 Under this model, every employee is a billable unit.
 It doesn’t matter if only 100 out of 10,000 actually use Java; Oracle will still charge for all 10,000.
 CFOs should be alarmed at this “blanket” licensing approach – it’s essentially a Java tax on your entire workforce.

 And if you refuse to pay and Oracle finds unlicensed usage, the legal terms are on Oracle’s side.
 Using Oracle’s Java without a license is a breach of contract and possibly copyright infringement once the free-use terms are violated.